Podcast: Apple trademark protections

 On September 26, 2004, it was reported that Apple Inc. had started to crack down on businesses using the string "POD", in product and company names.
-Apple sent a cease and desist letter that week to Podcast Ready, Inc., which markets an application known as "myPodder".
-Lawyers for Apple contended that the term "pod" has been used by the public to refer to Apple's music player so extensively that it falls under Apple's trademark cover.
+Apple sent a cease-and-desist letter that week to Podcast Ready, Inc., which markets an application known as "myPodder".
+Lawyers for Apple contended that the term "pod" had been used by the public to refer to Apple's music player so extensively that it falls under Apple's trademark cover.
 Such activity was speculated to be part of a bigger campaign for Apple to expand the scope of its existing iPod trademark, which included trademarking "IPOD", "IPODCAST", and "POD".
 On November 16, 2006, the Apple Trademark Department stated that "Apple does not object to third-party usage of the generic term 'podcast' to accurately refer to podcasting services" and that "Apple does not license the term".
 However, no statement was made as to whether or not Apple believed they held rights to it.

 Personal Audio lawsuits

 Personal Audio, a company referred to as a "patent troll" by the Electronic Frontier Foundation (EFF), filed a patent on podcasting in 2009 for a claimed invention in 1996.
-In February 2013, Personal Audio started suing high-profile podcasters for royalties, including The Adam Carolla Show and the HowStuffWorks podcast.
+In February 2013, Personal Audio started suing high-profile podcasters for royalties, including The Adam Carolla Show and the HowStuffWorks podcasts.
 In October 2013, the EFF filed a petition with the US Trademark Office to invalidate the Personal Audio patent.
 On August 18, 2014, the EFF announced that Adam Carolla had settled with Personal Audio.
 Finally, on April 10, 2015, the U.S. Patent and Trademark Office invalidated five provisions of Personal Audio's podcasting patent.